fluent/fluentd-kubernetes-daemonset/README.md

 In Kubernetes and default setting, fluentd needs root permission to read logs in `/var/log` and write `pos_file` to `/var/log`.
 To avoid permission error, you need to set `FLUENT_UID` environment variable to `0` in your Kubernetes configuration.

+### Use your configuration

+These images have default configuration and support some environment variables for parameters but it sometimes doesn't fit your case.
+If you want to use your configuration, use ConfigMap feature.

 ### Disable systemd input